 main image

-How to File a Complaint Against a Real Estate Agent
+4 Ways to File a Complaint Against a Real Estate Agent

 Contents

-You can sue a real estate agent if you had a problem with their services.
 Some of the most common reasons to sue a real estate agent are:

 • Dishonesty (intentional or negligent misrepresentation)